Pulau Weh Island (Sabang, Aceh Indonesia)

-- Sabang is also named island's largest city.
+Sabang is also the island's largest city.
 Weh is famous for its ecosystem.
-Indonesian government declared 60 km2 (23 ml2) of land and sea around Pulau Weh as protectied area.
+The Indonesian government declared 60 km2 (23 mi2) of land and sea around Pulau Weh as a protected area.

-- Scientists discovered a rare megamouth shark species on shore.
-The island is world's only habitat for a threatened toad (Duttaphrynus valhallae).
+Scientists discovered a rare megamouth shark species on shore.
+The island is the world's only habitat for the threatened toad Duttaphrynus valhallae.
 Coral reefs around the island are popular for scuba diving and snorkeling.
 The island is best known for its beauty of nature, the sea, beaches, green mountains, the richness of culture and history, its friendly people.

 Pulau Weh Island cruise terminal